Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Introduction

-\paragraph{Contributions of this paper} \begin{itemize}[nosep] \item We develop a mathematical argument for learning a predictive representation of event data.
-This representation is a statistic of past events sufficient to predict future events.
-We prove that such a representation retains information about the structure and motion in the scene.
+\begin{itemize} \item We show that a representation of event data that uses past events to predict future events retains information about structure and motion in the scene.

-\item We instantiate this argument to develop a new representation for events called Fast Feature Field ($\ff$). $\ff$ achieves low-latency computation by exploiting the sparsity of event data using a multi-resolution hash encoder and permutation-invariant architecture.
-We give a mathematical argument for how the focal loss makes $\ff$ robust to noise and event rates.
+\item We instantiate this argument to develop a representation called Fast Feature Field ($\ff$). $\ff$ exploits the sparsity of event data using a multi-resolution hash encoder and permutation-invariant architecture.
+We develop an objective to train $\ff$ that makes it robust to noise and varying event rates.

 \item $\ff$ represents events in a contiguous spatiotemporal volume as a multi-channel image.
-This makes it possible to use $\ff$ in any standard computer vision algorithm or neural architecture built for RGB data.
-We show that $\ff$ can be the foundation for a variety of robotic perception tasks.
-We show state-of-the-art performance on data from three platforms (driving, quadruped locomotion and a flying platform) and four tasks (supervised semantic segmentation, unsupervised optical flow, unsupervised stereo matching, and supervised monocular metric depth estimation).
+It can be used in any standard computer vision algorithm or architecture built for RGB data.
+We show that $\ff$-based approaches achieve state-of-the-art performance in four robot perception tasks (supervised semantic segmentation, unsupervised and supervised optical flow, unsupervised stereo matching, and supervised monocular metric depth estimation) on data from three platforms (driving, quadruped locomotion, and a flying platform).

 \item $\ff$ enables real-time event-based robot perception.
-Our implementation can compute $\ff$ at 120 Hz and 440 Hz at HD and VGA resolutions, respectively, and can predict different downstream tasks at 25--75 Hz at HD resolution.
-These HD inference rates are roughly 2--5 times faster than the current state-of-the-art event-based methods.
+Our implementation of $\ff$ runs at 120 Hz and 440 Hz on HD and VGA resolutions, respectively.
+We can predict different downstream tasks at 25--75 Hz at HD resolution.
+This is roughly 2--5 times faster than the state of the art.